Prudential PLC Sells 26,981 Shares of The Charles Schwab Co. (NYSE:SCHW)

-Prudential PLC reduced its stake in shares of The Charles Schwab Co.
-(NYSE:SCHW – Free Report) by 33.0% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 54,855 shares of the financial services provider’s stock after selling 26,981 shares during the quarter.
-Prudential PLC’s holdings in Charles Schwab were worth $3,012,000 at the end of the most recent quarter.
+Prudential PLC trimmed its stake in shares of The Charles Schwab Co.
+(NYSE:SCHW – Free Report) by 33.0% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 54,855 shares of the financial services provider’s stock after selling 26,981 shares during the quarter.
+Prudential PLC’s holdings in Charles Schwab were worth $3,012,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also modified their holdings of SCHW.
-Worth Asset Management LLC acquired a new position in Charles Schwab in the first quarter valued at approximately $32,000.
-BluePath Capital Management LLC acquired a new position in Charles Schwab in the third quarter valued at approximately $34,000.
-State of Wyoming raised its holdings in Charles Schwab by 71.0% in the second quarter.
-State of Wyoming now owns 624 shares of the financial services provider’s stock worth $35,000 after purchasing an additional 259 shares during the period.
-WFA of San Diego LLC acquired a new stake in Charles Schwab in the second quarter worth $39,000.
-Finally, Gould Capital LLC raised its holdings in Charles Schwab by 33.3% in the first quarter.
-Gould Capital LLC now owns 800 shares of the financial services provider’s stock worth $42,000 after purchasing an additional 200 shares during the period.
-81.61% of the stock is owned by institutional investors.
+A number of other institutional investors also recently added to or reduced their stakes in SCHW.
+Signet Financial Management LLC grew its holdings in shares of Charles Schwab by 0.3% in the 4th quarter.
+Signet Financial Management LLC now owns 49,378 shares of the financial services provider’s stock valued at $4,111,000 after buying an additional 139 shares during the period.
+Main Street Financial Solutions LLC grew its holdings in shares of Charles Schwab by 2.6% in the 2nd quarter.
+Main Street Financial Solutions LLC now owns 6,475 shares of the financial services provider’s stock valued at $367,000 after buying an additional 162 shares during the period.
+Investment Advisory Services Inc. TX ADV grew its holdings in shares of Charles Schwab by 0.5% in the 4th quarter.
+Investment Advisory Services Inc. TX ADV now owns 32,642 shares of the financial services provider’s stock valued at $2,718,000 after buying an additional 164 shares during the period.
+Wunderlich Capital Managemnt grew its holdings in shares of Charles Schwab by 0.4% in the 2nd quarter.
+Wunderlich Capital Managemnt now owns 38,856 shares of the financial services provider’s stock valued at $2,202,000 after buying an additional 172 shares during the period.
+Finally, United Services Automobile Association boosted its stake in Charles Schwab by 0.5% in the 2nd quarter.
+United Services Automobile Association now owns 34,807 shares of the financial services provider’s stock worth $1,973,000 after purchasing an additional 173 shares during the period.
+81.61% of the stock is owned by institutional investors and hedge funds.

 Charles Schwab Announces Dividend

 The company also recently announced a quarterly dividend, which will be paid on Friday, February 23rd.
-Stockholders of record on Friday, February 9th will be given a $0.25 dividend.
-This represents a $1.00 annualized dividend and a dividend yield of 1.55%.
-The ex-dividend date of this dividend is Thursday, February 8th.
-Charles Schwab’s payout ratio is presently 39.37%.
+Investors of record on Friday, February 9th will be paid a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.55%.
+The ex-dividend date is Thursday, February 8th.
+Charles Schwab’s dividend payout ratio is presently 39.37%.

 Charles Schwab Company Profile